scala/docs.scala-lang/_overviews/scala3-book/interacting-with-java.md

 ## How to use Scala varargs parameters in Java

 When a Scala method has a varargs parameter and you want to use that method in Java, mark the Scala method with the `@varargs` annotation.
-For example, the `printAll` method in this Scala class declares a `String*` varargs field, and the method is marked with the `@varargs` annotation:
+For example, the `printAll` method in this Scala class declares a `String*` varargs field:

 <!-- verified -->
 ```scala